DevExpress-Examples/out-of-maintenance-how-to-load-images-into-grid-asynchronously-without-using-an-unbound-column-e5208/Readme.md

 # How to load images into grid asynchronously without using an unbound column

-<p>Starting with version 13.2.8, our controls contain the BackgroundImageLoader class that can be used to load Images asynchronously.<br />
+<p>Note that this solution uses inner API (the BackgroundImageLoader class) that might be changed in the future.
+That is why the correct solution here is to use standard techniques to load images dynamically.<br />
 </p>

 <br/>